How To Find Out If A Number Is Prime

 Implementing Fermat's Little Theorem Effectively

 Fermat's Little Theorem can be a useful tool for quickly identifying composite numbers.
-However, it's important to use it correctly and understand its limitations.
+Even so, you'll want to use it correctly and understand its limitations.
 Here are some tips for implementing Fermat's Little Theorem effectively:

 1. Choose a small base a: Start with a small base, such as 2 or 3, to simplify the computation of a<sup>p-1</sup> mod p.